getting online in paradise city ...

 Unfortunately reports of internet censorship in Thailand have been on the increase recently so you may find some website frustratingly slow to access.
 Thailand is currently working on a China-style firewall to filter all web traffic and censor what they deem inappropriate.
 This causes slow service, DNS errors, and frequent time-outs.
 Many of the providers have also blocked P2P file sharing networks such as Bit Torrent.

 In an effort to reduce spam they have also blocked SMTP port 25 which will only affect you if you use your own domain name for email.
 You will not be able to send mail unless you use the SMTP server of your provider, those that use Hotmail, Yahoo!, Aol, Gmail or any other web based email will not be affected.

-  CAT mail servers often get blacklisted by Spamhaus and other global spam monitors so try to avoid sending email using them.
+CAT and TOT mail servers often get blacklisted by Spamhaus and other global spam monitors so try to avoid sending email using them.
 You will need to contact your hosting provider to enable sending email using your own domain and ports other than the standard ones.